 Annual Performance- Based Cash Long-Term Equity Performance- Based Objective Retain and reward the best talent to achieve superior shareholder results-To be consistently better than its Base Salary Bonuses Incentives competitors, YUM needs to recruit and retain superior talent who are able to drive superior results.
-YUM has structured its compensation programs to be competitive and to motivate and reward high performers. Х Х х Reward performance -The majority of executive officer pay is performance based and therefore at risk.
-YUM designs pay programs that incorporate team and individual performance, customer satisfaction and shareholder return. Х Х Emphasize long-term value creation -YUM's belief is simple: if it creates value for shareholders, then it shares a portion of that value with those responsible for the results.
+YUM has structured its compensation programs to be competitive and to motivate and reward high performers. Х Х Х Reward performance -The majority of executive officer pay is performance based and therefore at risk.
+YUM designs pay programs that incorporate team and individual performance, customer satisfaction and shareholder return. х х pay programs that incorporate team and individual performance, customer satisfaction and shareholder return. Λ Λ Emphasize long-term value creation-YUM's belief is simple: if it creates value for shareholders, then it shares a portion of that value with those responsible for the results.
 Stock Appreciation Rights/Options ("SARs/Options") reward value creation generated from sustained results and the favorable expectations of YUM's shareholders.
-Performance Share Unit ("PSU") awards reward for superior relative performance as compared to the S&P 500. Х Drive ownership mentality -YUM requires executives to personally invest in YUM's success by owning a substantial amount of YUM stock. Х
+Performance Share Unit ("PSU") awards reward for superior relative performance as compared to the S&P 500. Х Share Onit (150) awards reward for superior relative performance as compared to the SQF 500. Λ Drive ownership mentality-YUM requires executives to personally invest in YUM's success by owning a substantial amount of YUM stock. Х